EIGHT KOALAS recovering from illness will soon have new homes, thanks to the Fonterra Stanhope team.

-The Stanhope factory, which is undergoing an expansion of its cheese plant, has donated leftover materials to a Koonoomoo volunteer organisation to help build shelters as part of its Koala Rescue Project.
+The northern Victorian factory, which is undergoing an expansion of its cheese plant, has donated leftover materials to a volunteer organisation to help build shelters as part of its Koala Rescue Project.

-Dutch Thunder Wildlife Shelter has been looking after native fauna for six years, and the Koala Rescue Project helps to reduce the threat to the local koala population from sarcoptic mange, by building quarantine shelters for infected koalas.
+The Dutch Thunder Wildlife Shelter, at Koonoomoo near Cobram on the Murray River, has been looking after native fauna for six years, and the Koala Rescue Project helps to reduce the threat to the local koala population by building quarantine shelters for infected koalas.

-Fonterra’s Stanhope site manager Jason Wright said the site had been a hive of activity for more than 12 months, with a 200-strong team of contractors making sure the site is on track to double its cheese processing capability next year.
+Fonterra’s Stanhope site manager Jason Wright said the site had been a hive of activity for more than 12 months, with a 200-strong team of contractors making sure the factory was on track to double its cheese processing capability next year.

-■If you wish to get involved in the project, or know of anyone who may be able to assist, email: firstname.lastname@example.org
+If you wish to get involved in the project, or know of anyone who may be able to assist, email the team at: email@example.com